vivekd16/agentic/examples/deep_research/README.md

 that the result of running our ReAct agent should conform to.
 This uses _structured outputs_ from our LLM to force the agent result to match our schema.

+## Agent orchestration

+There are two common approaches to building AI agents these days: simple _ReAct_ agents which rely on the LLM to determine the process steps, and "workflow agents" which rely on deterministic code to drive the process.

+This agent demonstrates "orchestration in code".
+The _Agentic_ framework itself isn't really involved - it simply defines the top-level API (`next_turn`) and set of publishable events.

+Contrast this with the _LangGraph_ implementation which relies on building a _graph_ and orchestrating the ReAct agets from the graph.
+I am wildy unconvinced that the graph offers much advantage over our simpler approach.

+An area for research is how to enhance our framework to support _plan and execute_ style agents in a more standardized way.
+Please read the [pipeline problem](./pipeline_problem.md) for a litte more discussion on this topic.

 ## Further work

 Checkout some of the example reports in this folder to get a sense of the output